-UPDATE 1-Bond yields dip as healthcare bill exposes Trump trade ills
+UPDATE 2-Bond yields dip as healthcare bill exposes Trump trade ills

 U.S. 10-year bond yields and the dollar immediately fell after the news.

-German 10-year yields fell 3 basis points to 0.56 percent during European trading on Tuesday.
+German 10-year yields were down 2.5 basis points at 0.55 percent.
 They briefly touched an 18-month high on Tradeweb's trading platform, however this was down to an overnight change in the bond used as the benchmark.

+Weaker-than-expected inflation data in Britain sparked a tumble in British gilt yields, adding to downward pressure on yields in the euro area.

-Yields on lower-rated bonds fell even further, with Spain's 10-year yield dropping 7 basis points and closing the gap to German equivalents to levels not seen since September.
+Spain's 10-year yield fell as much as 7 basis points , closing the gap to German equivalents to levels not seen since September.

 Analysts said falls should be kept in check by upcoming supply which tends to put upward pressure on yields as investors sell outstanding bonds to make room in their portfolios for new debt.